Longer: Chart performance

 "Longer" was released as a single in late 1979, prior to the release of the album Phoenix.
-It became Fogelberg's highest-charting hit of his career, spending two weeks at No. 2 on the Billboard Hot 100 chart in March 1980.
+It became Fogelberg's highest-charting hit song of his career, spending two weeks at No. 2 on the Billboard Hot 100 chart in March 1980.
 It was kept from the summit the first week by "Crazy Little Thing Called Love" by Queen, and remained in the runner-up spot the next week behind "Another Brick in the Wall" by Pink Floyd.
-In addition, "Longer" became the first of the singer's four No. 1 songs on the Billboard adult contemporary chart between 1980 and 1984.
-The song reached No. 85 on the Billboard country music chart.
+In addition, "Longer" became the first of the singer's four No. 1 songs on the Billboard Adult Contemporary chart between 1980 and 1984.
+The song reached No. 85 on the Billboard Country chart.

 In the United Kingdom, "Longer" was Fogelberg's only song to reach the UK Singles Chart, where it peaked at No. 59.